haltcase/trilogy/README.md

 - Model your tables with native JavaScript

-  Set up database tables with types like `String`, `Date`, and `'json'` - and Trilogy will handle all the type-casting involved so that you always receive what you expect to receive.
+  Set up database tables with types like `String`, `Date`, and `'increments'` - and Trilogy will handle all the type-casting involved so that you always receive what you expect to receive.

 - Uses [knex][knex] to build queries